107.716. Hearing; certificate of compliance; consent agreement to bring about cessation of abuse

 This protective order meets all full faith and credit requirements of the Violence Against Women Act, 18 U.S.C.
 2265 (1994).
 This court has jurisdiction over the parties and the subject matter.
 The respondent was afforded notice and timely opportunity to be heard as provided by the law of this jurisdiction.
 This order is valid and entitled to enforcement in this and all other jurisdictions.

 (6) The court may approve any consent agreement to bring about a cessation of abuse of the parties.
 However, the court may not approve a term in a consent agreement that provides for restraint of a party to the agreement unless the other party petitioned for and was granted an order under ORS 107.710.
-An order or consent agreement made under this section may be amended at any time and shall continue in effect for a period of one year from the date of the order issued under ORS 107.718, or until superseded as provided in ORS 107.722.
+An order or consent agreement made under this section may be amended at any time and shall continue in effect for a period of two years from the date of the order issued under ORS 107.718, or until superseded as provided in ORS 107.722.